spacetelescope/WFC3Library/README.md

 WFC3Library
 ===========

+**WARNING: This library is deprecated.
+For all properly maintained WFC3 notebooks, please see [HST Notebooks](https://github.com/spacetelescope/hst_notebooks).**

 Here the user will find the latest Python-based software notebooks for the Wide Field Camera 3 (WFC3) on the Hubble Space Telescope (HST).
 For our primary WFC3 user-support tools, see [wfc3tools](https://github.com/spacetelescope/wfc3tools) and